isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2686.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+Pre-school Management System + E-forms for Preschool Version BridgED 3.0 - 100/25

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Early Childhood for SMEs <br>
-Up to 50% for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
- - Add up to 10 centres for each application.

-- Subject to internal funding caps.
+Pre-School Management System and e-Enrolment Forms for Preschools

 ### Contact Information
-Web URL: cyberland.edu.sg/bridged <br>Contact Hotline: 65666601 <br>Contact Email: casey@cyberland.edu.sg <br>
+10300

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.